+This large post/space divider has been attractively decorated with natural pigments of red, yellow and black.
 House posts like these had both a functional and decorative purpose.
 Carved from a light-heavy wood they were used in a traditional Gurage dwelling as a welcoming and protective symbol.
 The circular head on top of the post was a common symbol of protection throughout this region.
 Because they featured in the family home, they were often decorated with natural pigments, as seen in this wonderful old example.

 The practical function of these posts was to act as markers to separate areas inside the traditional dwelling.
 They would be positioned in a line - sometimes with a cross section of wood attached - to separate rooms, for example the meeting room and sleeping area.

-Estimated Period: 1st Half 20th Century 1930's - 1940's
+Estimated Period: First Half of 20th Century (1930's - 1940's)

 Height: 184cm